 - If necessary, cut the bottom of the baked cake with a sharp knife so that the lamb stands upright.

-- Choose a lamb cake pan that has a wider neck.
-Molds with narrower necks risk breaking the head off - either when removing the lamb from the mold or when handling the cake after baking.
+- Choose a lamb cake mold with a wider neck.
+Narrow-necked molds increase the risk of the head breaking off—either when removing the cake from the mold or while handling it afterward.

 More Czech Easter recipes: